Alex Wong/Getty ImagesBY: LIBBY CATHEY, ABC NEWS

 The new guidance which took effect September 1 also states shampooing is not allowed and that stylists must not see multiple customers at once.

 White House Chief of Staff Mark Meadows also weighed in Wednesday morning, calling Pelosi’s visit an example of Washington hypocrisy.

 “This is typical Washington, D.C.
 They get on national TV.
 They preach to the American people that it should be one way and, yet, in private, when the cameras are not rolling and in this case I guess the cameras were rolling, it shows a very different story,” Meadows told Fox News.
 “It’s the same thing whether it’s in San Francisco with her going into a salon or in the privacy of a negotiating room.”

-A Twitter account operated by Senate Republicans on Tuesday evening, appearing to quote Kious, also called Pelosi’s visit a “slap in the face” to business owners forced to close to slow the spread of COVID-19.
+On Tuesday evening, a Twitter account operated by Senate Republicans appeared to quote Kious, also called Pelosi’s visit a “slap in the face” to business owners forced to close to slow the spread of COVID-19.

 “Speaker Pelosi has pushed policies that would keep our economy closed and our small businesses shut down.
 But for herself?
 A salon visit whenever she pleases,” the Senate Republicans account tweeted, adding: “A ‘slap in the face’ indeed.”

 Although Republicans are bashing the speaker, the president resisted wearing a mask for three months after announcing the Centers for Disease Control and Prevention guidance and his supporters at a rally last week in New Hampshire booed an announcer who asked the crowd to put on facial coverings.

 Pelosi’s office maintained she followed all local COVID-19 requirements before Pelosi herself said Wednesday afternoon that the event was “a setup.”

 ABC News’ Ben Siegel and Jordyn Phelps contributed to this report.